 - One-Bedroom Apartment in Historic Home

-For bed and breakfasts, The Dove Inn and The Silk Pincushion are both highly-rated and centrally located.
+For bed and breakfasts, The Silk Pincushion is highly-rated and centrally located.

 If you liked this – check out some of my other Colorado content: